Multi-dimensional state space collapse in non-complete resource pooling scenarios: Introduction

 Besides their natural fit to handle compatibility constraints, redundancy policies come with the remarkably luxury of mathematical tractability.
 Specifically, product-form expressions for the stationary distribution of the system occupancy in Markovian settings were derived by Gardner \emph{et al.}~\cite{Gardner2016queueing} and Ayesta \emph{et al.}~\cite{ayesta2018unifying}, and are closely related to earlier results by Visschers \emph{et al.}~\cite{visschers2012product} and Adan \& Weiss~\cite{adan2014skill}.
 An overview of related models involving job-server compatibility constraints that yield product-form expressions is provided by Gardner \& Righter~\cite{Gardner2020}.

 At first sight, the availability of such product-form expressions may seem to defeat the entire rationale of a heavy-traffic analysis.
 However, the involved state description of the system occupancy is so detailed that the product-form expressions unfortunately cannot be directly used for analyzing key performance metrics like queue lengths or delays \cite{Gardner2017scheduling,visschers2012product,Adan2018}.
 Our approach therefore leverages more convenient PGF expressions for the joint queue length vector~\cite{Cardinaels2022} which pave the way for the analytical derivation of heavy-traffic limits and additionally lend themselves to a more insightful probabilistic interpretation in terms of geometrically distributed random variables.
 Closer inspection then not only allows for an alternative probabilistic derivation of the heavy-traffic behavior, but also illuminates that the $K$~independent exponentially distributed random variables in the stochastic representation of the steady-state queue length vector reflect the contributions to the overall queue length from the $K$~critically loaded subsystems.
-Building on the product-form expressions (as opposed to proving process-level heavy-traffic limits) offers the further advantage that convergence of the steady-state queue length distribution comes for free, without the need to prove an interchange-of-limits which usually is out of reach as noted above.\\
+Building on the product-form expressions (as opposed to proving process-level heavy-traffic limits) offers the further advantage that convergence of the steady-state queue length distribution comes for free, without the need to prove an interchange-of-limits which usually is a significant challenge.

 The remainder of this paper is organized as follows.
 The detailed model description and preliminary results can be found in Sections~\ref{subsec:modelparameters} and~\ref{sec:preliminaries}, respectively.
-The main results are outlined in Section~\ref{sec:main_results}.
-The pre-limit characterization of the queue length vector and an alternative proof of the main heavy-traffic results, using stochastic arguments and a probabilistic interpretation of the PGF expressions are presented in Section~\ref{sec:alternative proof}.
-Building on that generating function we also derive expressions for the heavy-traffic moments of the numbers of jobs of the various types in Section~\ref{sec:moments}.
+The main results for the c.o.c.\ policy are outlined in Section~\ref{sec:main_results}, while those for the c.o.s.\ policy are deferred to Appendix~\ref{app:main_results_cos}.
+The pre-limit characterization of the queue length vector and an alternative proof of the main heavy-traffic results, using stochastic arguments and a probabilistic interpretation of the PGF expressions are presented in Appendix~\ref{sec:alternative proof}.
 We conclude with some topics for further research in Section~\ref{sec:outlook}.